ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 13 - Day 19__

 We spent the day debugging the code, because when the code is finished, it is never actually finished.

+__Febuary 14 - Day 20__

+Aidan worked on the Fritzing diagram, and Cade continued debugging.